PlayStratus/Stratus/README.md

 I’m Asher, I am a CS major with a background in Linux, and I’m excited to work on the custom OS and Wayland compositor for this project.

-My name is John Polasek, I am pursuing a bachelor’s degree in Computer Science with a certificate in Cybersecurity, with front-end experience and a little backend experience.I’m Carol, a Graphic Design and CS double-major, and I was invited onto this project as a designer.
+My name is John Polasek, I am pursuing a bachelor’s degree in Computer Science with a certificate in Cybersecurity, with front-end experience and a little backend experience.

+I’m Carol, a Graphic Design and CS double-major, and I was invited onto this project as a designer.

 I’m Izzy, an applied CS senior.
 I have some experience with full stack applications, so I’m looking forward to working on a few components of the project, trying to achieve a seamless experience streaming from the compositor to the web client.